-- Mine: a greenfield coal mine over EPC 1690 and the eastern portion of EPC 1080, which includes open cut and underground mining, onsite mine infrastructure, associated mine processing facilities and the mine offsite infrastructure which includes a workers accommodation village and associated facilities, a permanent airport site, an industrial area and water supply infrastructure. - Rail: a 95 m wide and 189 km long greenfield rail line connecting the mine to the existing Goonyella and Newlands rail systems.
+- Mine: a greenfield coal mine over EPC 1690 and the eastern portion of EPC 1080, which includes both open cut and underground mining, onsite mine infrastructure, associated mine processing facilities and offsite mine infrastructure including a workers accommodation village with associated facilities, a permanent airport site, an industrial area and water supply infrastructure - Rail: a 95 m wide and 189 km long greenfield rail line connecting the mine to the existing Goonyella and Newlands rail systems.
 Temporary infrastructure areas and a construction camp are also required during the rail construction phase.
-The rail component includes: - o Rail (west): a 120 km dual gauge portion running west from the mine site east to Diamond Creek - Rail (east): a 69 km narrow gauge portion running east from Diamond Creek connecting to the Goonyella rail system south of Moranbah. - Quarries: five local quarries to extract quarry materials for construction and operational purposes.
+The rail component includes: - Rail (west): a 120 km dual gauge portion running west from the mine site east to Diamond Creek - Rail (east): a 69 km narrow gauge portion running east from Diamond Creek connecting to the Goonyella rail system south of Moranbah. - Quarries: five local quarries to extract quarry materials for construction and operational purposes.